asaquzzaman/customer-relation/README.md

 # Customer: Coding Test

 It's a simple plugin for listing the customer information.
-Only the admin can change the check the customer information from admin panel dsashboard.
+Customers will submit their information from the front-end and the admin can check it from the WP admin panel.
 This plugin is also compatible with multisite.

 # Useage